What is Diphenhydramine (Generic Benadryl)?

 Benadryl (Warner Lambert), Histacalm (Virbac)

 Oral diphenhydramine is not FDA-approved for use in veterinary medicine; however, it is a commonly accepted practice to use this medication in dogs and cats.
-The usual dose in dogs and cats is 0.5-2mg/pound every 8-12 hours.
+The usual dose in dogs and cats is 0.5-2 mg/lb every 8-12 hours.
 The slow release capsule should not be mixed or dissolved in food.
-Do not give sinus or cold medicines containing diphenhydramine to your pet.

 Side effects of diphenhydramine include drowsiness, dry mouth and urinary retention.
 Rarely, vomiting and diarrhea can occur.